-Join Richard Harrington for an in-depth discussion in this video Shooting in special scene modes, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Shooting in special scene modes, part of Learning the Canon 6D.

 - If you'd like to strike the balance between auto and more advanced modes your camera offers seven different special scene modes.
 Each mode influences the camera's decision-making process.
 Making it more optimized for certain shooting situations.
 Make sure the mode dial is set to scene mode.
 Then press the quick control button to access the quick control screen.
 Use the up and down arrows to select the shooting mode section.
 To choose another scene mode just rotate the main or quick control dial.
 Scene modes don't really unlock any special features.

 Rather they're more like recipes.
 They make it easier by choosing the right menu options, shutter speed, aperture, ISO, and flash performance.
 Keep in mind that most scene modes will force you to shoot .jpeg files.
 These are heavily compressed images that permanently apply settings to the files.
 You won't be able to use RAW for capturing the scene, which can be pretty limiting.
 Remember RAW files contain a lot more information that's useful when editing with software.
 I recommend you use the scene modes as you're building confidence with the camera.